coreos/coreos-installer/docs/customizing-install.md

 customizing the coreos-installer command-line arguments, e.g. to automatically select the target install disk.

-This is a sample Fedora CoreOS config to run coreos-installer:
+This is a sample Butane config to run coreos-installer:

 ```
 variant: fcos